 In all of our typed languages so far, the type of a procedure expression fully determines the type of the corresponding argument expression in an application.
-For example, even with type inference, if M has type $(T_1 \to T_2)$ in $(M \ N)$ , then N must have exactly the type $T_1$ , modulo the renaming of variables in $T_1$ bound by $\forall$ , $\mu$ , or $\exists$ .
+For example, even with type inference, if M has type $(T_1 \rightarrow T_2)$ in $(M \ N)$, then N must have exactly the type T_1 , modulo the renaming of variables in T_1 bound by \forall, μ , or \exists .

-A language with subtyping provides more flexibility: the type of N might be exactly $T_1$ , or it might be a subtype $T'1$ of $T_1$ .
-The notion of subtype is defined so that a value whose type is $T'1$ can replace a value of type $T_1$ without introducing a stuck state.
+A language with subtyping provides more flexibility: the type of N might be exactly T_1 , or it might be a subtype T'1 of T_1 .
+The notion of subtype is defined so that a value whose type is T'1 can replace a value of type T_1 without introducing a stuck state.

-So far, none of our ISWIM variants have provided an opportunity for subtyping: intuitively, a value of type bool cannot be used in place of a bool (because an addition might get stuck), a (num $\rightarrow$ num) cannot be used in place of a $\forall \alpha.(\alpha \rightarrow \alpha)$ (because a type application might get stuck), and a value of type (num $\times$ bool) cannot be used in place of a (num $\times$ num) (because the second part of the pair might be used).
+So far, none of our ISWIM variants have provided an opportunity for subtyping: intuitively, a value of type bool cannot be used in place of a bool (because an addition might get stuck), a (num \rightarrow num) cannot be used in place of a $\forall \alpha. (\alpha \rightarrow \alpha)$ (because a type application might get stuck), and a value of type (num \times bool) cannot be used in place of a (num \times num) (because the second part of the pair might be used).